Harris-Ryan/landing-page/README.md

 # landing-page

-This is supposed to be a clone of the attached 'Desired Outcome" photos as a test to use my css skills.
+This is a test of using my vanilla HTML and CSS abilities to build a modern and appelaing landing page on a topic I am passionate about.